PagerDuty/developer-docs/docs/app-integration-development/10-OAuth-2-PKCE.md

 `redirect_uri`          | Registered with the app when OAuth 2.0 is added.
 PagerDuty will redirect here after a user grants or denies access to your app.
 `response_type`         | Specifies the response type based on OAuth 2.0 flow.<br/> Value must be set to `code`.
 `scope`                 | Specifies the scope being requested, must match what is configured on the OAuth application.
-`code_challenge`        | Base64 URL Encoded (without padding) string containing the SHA-256 digested form of the clients one-time random 128 byte verifier (also in Base64URLEncoded form without padding).
+`code_challenge`        | Base64 URL Encoded (without padding) string containing the SHA-256 digested form of the client's one-time random 93-byte verifier (also in Base64URLEncoded form without padding; not to exceed 128 bytes).
 See Javascript PKCE Example Algorithm below.
 `code_challenge_method` | Specifies that we are using PKCE SHA-256 Signature.<br/> Value must be set to `S256`.

 The flow is initiated by sending a GET request to the Authorization Endpoint with query parameters set for `client_id`, `redirect_uri`, `scope`, `response_type=code`, as well as the PKCE extension fields (`code_challenge` and `code_challenge_method`)